 As previously disclosed, we will incur significant transition costs, which we will record in other charges, to relocate our Toronto manufacturing operations and our corporate headquarters.
-During the second quarter and first half of 2018, we recorded \$3.5 million and \$5.2 million, respectively (second quarter and first half of 2017 - nil; fourth quarter of 2017 - \$1.6 million) of such transition costs, consisting primarily of utility costs related to idle premises, depreciation charges and personnel costs used in the operation of duplicate production lines in advance of the transition, and relocation costs.
+During the third quarter and first nine months of 2018, we recorded \$3.1 million and \$8.3 million, respectively (third quarter and first nine months of 2017 - nil; fourth quarter of 2017 - \$1.6 million) of such transition costs, consisting primarily of utility costs related to idle premises, depreciation charges and personnel costs incurred in the operation of duplicate production lines in advance of the transition, and relocation costs.
 The costs, timing, and execution of the relocation of our Toronto manufacturing operations and the anticipated relocation of our corporate headquarters could have a material adverse impact on our business, our operating results and our financial position, unless and until the sale of our Toronto real property is consummated and the full purchase price is received.
-See "Liquidity - Toronto Real Property and Related Transactions" below for a discussion of our anticipated Toronto real property sale and related relocations, including transition and capital costs incurred through June 30, 2018 and expected in connection therewith.
+See "Liquidity - Toronto Real Property and Related Transactions" below for a discussion of our anticipated Toronto real property sale and related relocations, including transition and capital costs incurred through September 30, 2018 and expected in connection therewith.
+See "Recent developments - Toronto Real Property and Related Transactions Update" above for a discussion of the September 2018 amendments to the sale agreement governing our Toronto real property.